gulotmg/fpga-mcu-dac-adc-conversion-pipeline/firmware/firmware.md

 ## Build & flash

 1. STM32CubeIDE (tested v1.19.0): *File → Import → Existing Projects* → `firmware/`.
-2. Build; flash via on-board ST-LINK/V2-1 (CN2 jumpers fitted, JP5 [1-2],
+2. Build; flash via on-board ST-LINK/V2-1.
-   default UM2953 configuration).
 3. UART appears as the ST-LINK Virtual COM Port: 115200 8N1.

-## Design notes / gotchas
+## Design notes

 - `ADSTART` must be issued after the DMA channel is enabled, or the first DMA request can be lost.
 - `DMA1->IFCR` is write-1-to-clear: writing the flag *sets* the clear action.
-- Disabling the DMA channel in the TC ISR prevents buffer overwrite while the UART state is draining it.
-- Synchronous ADC clock mode was chosen to remove async-clock jitter on the external trigger path (see `docs/bottleneck_analysis.md`).
+- Synchronous ADC clock mode was chosen to remove async-clock jitter on the external trigger path.
 - Single-buffer, one-shot design by choice: reset re-arms the whole chain.